Upgrade Exchange 2013 to the Latest Cumulative Update or Service Pack

-If you have Microsoft Exchange Server 2013 installed, you can upgrade it to the latest Exchange 2013 cumulative update.
-You can use the Exchange 2013 Cumulative Update wizard to upgrade your current version of Exchange 2013.
-For more information about the latest Exchange 2013 cumulative update, see Cumulative Updates for Exchange 2013.
+If you have Microsoft Exchange Server 2013 installed, you can upgrade it to the latest Exchange 2013 cumulative update or service pack.
+You can use the Exchange 2013 Setup wizard to upgrade your current version of Exchange 2013.
+For more information about the latest Exchange 2013 cumulative update or service pack, see Updates for Exchange 2013.
 To learn more about Exchange 2013, see What's New in Exchange 2013.

 Estimated time to complete: 60 minutes